ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere (Namely, ~79% Nitrogen, 21% Oxygen, and some other trace elements) These trace elemesnts are what we are interested in.

 Many of these elements, and molecules are called *greenhouse gasses*, or GHGs.
 Greehouse gasses are the gases in the atmosphere of a planet, that absorb heat energy and keep a planet warm.
 Sometimes, a little too warm.
+The process by which a planet's atmosphere absorbs heat is called the **Greenhouse Effect!**

 How do we know this?
 In 1856, Connecticut Native Eunice Foote published the results of a very simple experiment in her paper "Circumstances Affecting the Heat of the Sun's Rays" published in the American Journal of Art and Science" in November of 1856.
 In her Experiment, Ms. Foote filled one vessel with "common air", and another with what was at the time called *Carbonic Acid Gas* or CO<sub>2</sub> as we know it today.
 I will allow Ms. Foote to describe her own results.